gumob/GoogleSearchOption/README.md

 # Copyright

-Search Option for Google™ is released under MIT license, which means you can modify it, redistribute it or use it however you like.
+Search Option for Google is released under MIT license, which means you can modify it, redistribute it or use it however you like.